orange-lang/orange-docs/README.md

 # Orange

+This is the user guide for the Orange programming language.
+Orange is a statically typed, multi-paradigm (imperative, object-oriented, generic) general purpose programming language.
+It's main goal is to be easy to use and develop both high-level (e.g., web applications) and low-level (e.g., operating systems, embedded development) applications.

 This is the documentation for the Orange programming language.
 Orange is a statically typed, multi-paradigm (imperative, object-oriented, reflective) systems programming language with focus on high productivity, features for